sblisesivdin/gpaw-tools/installation/wsl.md

     sudo apt update
     sudo apt upgrade

-To use an X server on Windows, firstly you need to install a few files (not necessary if you do not use matplotlib features.)
+To use an X server on Windows, firstly, you need to install a few files (not necessary if you do not use matplotlib features).

     sudo apt install libglu1-mesa-dev freeglut3 freeglut3-dev mesa-common-dev

 You also need to install [XMing](https://sourceforge.net/projects/xming/) on Windows.
-In new WSL installations, the following line must be added to `~/.bashrc` file.
+In new WSL installations, the following line must be added to the `~/.bashrc` file.
 You can use the nano editor to do this:

     nano ~/.bashrc